Is There a Cure for Type 1 Diabetes (Juvenile Diabetes)?

 Why Do We Need a Cure for Type 1 Diabetes?

-It is beyond frustrating trying to keep levels in balance and avoid the numerous complications associated with diabetes.
+It is beyond frustrating trying to keep blood glucose levels in balance and avoid the numerous complications associated with diabetes.
 Yet, for me, a diagnosis in my mid-30s was definitely a better time in my life for handling the challenges associated with Type 1 diabetes.

 Many of the people diagnosed with juvenile diabetes are children.
 They are too young to manage the disease on their own.
 As shown in the video above, parents, teachers, coaches and other instructors all must know the signs of high or low blood sugar and how to treat it.
 Kids need assistance in measuring blood glucose levels.
 They usually cannot calculate a proper dosage of insulin on their own.
 Throw in exercise, growth spurts, and more and managing T1D for a child and his or her family is exhausting.